GaitovRK/GaitovRK/README.md

 # Native iOS Developer
 ### Working with Swift, XCode

 I am a beginner iOS Developer, with internship experiences, searching for my first job as a Junior iOS Developer.
-As an intern

 During 2 months internship at **Andersen Lab**, I learnt the theory behind: